The Nemesis Mosquito

 - Chikungunya Virus which is epidemic in the Caribbean and localized in Florida in July 2014

 - Malaria, the world’s deadliest virus, which which kills 500,000 people a year, mainly children

 - Yellow fever which is mainly limited to tropical regions

 - Dengue fever which is also restricted predominantly to the tropics

 There are some effective things for mosquito control that you can do to help keep the Asian tiger mosquito population reduced here in the North Shore.
 For example, you can tip over any standing buckets of water in your yard.
 Our good North Shore Mosquito Abatement District takes this a step further and asks if you notice standing water (that you can’t easily tip over) to notify them, so that they can be of assistance.
 Tossing out old piles of debris, including any tires or containers that easily hold water prevents your home from becoming an unwanted breeding ground.
 The single most effective thing that you can do; however, is to treat your property with a barrier spray that will protect you, your family, friends, and pets from mosquitoes.

 At Mosquito Squad of the North Shore we offer an effective barrier spray program that eliminates 85% – 90% of mosquitoes, including the Asian tiger mosquito.
 Our seasonal spray package is EPA registered and covers your entire yard, not just the perimeter of your home.
-It is also guaranteed to work: no bugs, no bites, no kidding!
+It is also guaranteed to work: Say Good Riddance to Mosquitoes!
 We stand behind our work and are the trusted providers of service to more than 1,500 local families for mosquito control North Shore.
 Don’t let Asian tiger mosquitoes and other pests ruin your Spring and Summer this season.
 With Mosquito Squad of the North Shore, reliable, professional, safe protection is close at hand.